-While for many kids the idea of not going to school sounds great, however, it may be a nightmare if you’re struggling to get to work, or work from home and supervise at the same time.
-With Hong Kong’s government announcing the closure of schools at least until the 2nd of March amid the coronavirus outbreak in Hong Kong, many families are now left confined to their apartments, trying to avoid crowded places as one of the safety measures against the infection of the coronavirus.
-With kids having so much time to spare, parents must come up with new safe ideas to organize a fun time for their juniors.
+The idea of not going to school sounds great to many kids.
+However, it may be a nightmare if you’re struggling to get to work or work from home and supervise at the same time.
+Summer holidays are already in full swing four months earlier than usual (having started March 7th, 2022) amid COVID-19 in HK.
+Many families are now left confined to their apartments, trying to avoid crowded places as one of the safety measures against the infection of the coronavirus.

 Video games exercise

 Exercise and movement are crucial for building a strong immune system that can better fight off any type of disease.
-Therefore, even if time spent outside is definitely minimized during the virus outbreak, that doesn’t have to mean your kids can’t get their daily dose of cardio!
-Luckily, children like video games and getting some of the fun video exercise games is a sure way to tire your kids during that home lockdown.
+Even if time spent outside is minimized during the coronavirus outbreak, that doesn’t have to mean your kids can’t get their daily dose of cardio!
+Luckily, many children like video games and fun video exercise games are a sure way to tire your kids indoors.

-Time to go through those kids and family-friendly categories on your Netflix account!
-Watching movies together is great bonding time, especially when done as an evening activity!
-When you feel that watching another Harry Potter movie is getting boring, try to interest your child with documentaries – they’ll learn something new, and maybe you too!
+It’s time to go through those kids and family-friendly categories on your Netflix account!
+Watching movies together as a family is a great time for bonding, especially when done as an evening activity.
+When you feel that watching another Harry Potter movie is getting boring, try to interest your child with documentaries.
+They’ll learn something new, and maybe you will too!

 Bake some cookies

-Use the opportunity to keep warm in the kitchen, and actually use an oven, and make some cupcakes, or other deliciousness, which will make the whole apartment smell amazing.
-You will probably have most of the dry ingredients in the cupboard, and won’t need to make any supermarket journeys to source the ingredients, therefore saving your masks stash.
+Use the opportunity to get busy in the kitchen.
+What better time to use your oven and make some cupcakes, or other delicious treats?
+Plus, it will make your whole place smell amazing.
+You might be surprised to find you have most of the dry ingredients you need for baking already in the cupboard, and won’t even need to make a trip to the supermarket to source the ingredients.

 Go to the park

-While it is advised not to go out unnecessarily, some fresh air every now and then is good not only for the physical but also the mental health of everyone, not only children’s.
-Make sure to wear masks properly, and choose less popular parks, or family-friendly trails around Hong Kong to take your children to.
+While it is advised not to go out unnecessarily, some fresh air every now and then is good for the physical and mental health of everyone – not only children.
+Make sure to wear masks properly, and choose less popular parks or less busy times.
+There are also plenty of family-friendly hiking trails around Hong Kong to take your children (and dogs) to.

-It’s the 21st century, and who said only adults can do their extra courses online?
-Many schools are sending tasks and homework to their pupils, while others may even launch online classes so that kids don’t lose as much of their semester.
-Even if your school doesn’t provide such solutions, keeping your kid’s minds occupied with maths or biology will only do them good.
+It’s the 21st century, and adults are no longer the only ones who can learn online.
+Many schools are sending tasks and homework to their pupils, while others have even launched online classes so that kids don’t lose as much of their semester.
+Even if your school doesn’t provide such solutions, keeping your kid’s minds occupied with alternative online learning options will only do them good.

 A little getaway

-If you’re a stay-at-home parent, a little getaway from Hong Kong during the virus outbreak might be the best option to both keep your kids safe and entertained at the same time.
-Whether going to visit family, or to a hotel resort, your children will be sure to have a great time outside of the apartment!
+If you’re a stay-at-home parent, a little getaway might be the best option to both keep your kids safe and entertained at the same time.
+Whether going to visit family, a hotel resort, or a camping site, your children will be sure to have a great time outside of the apartment!